guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 1. Select the left symbol
 2. Select the right symbol
 3. Create a new symbol, combining left and right
-4. Pop the left symbol
+4. Remove the left symbol
-5. Pop the right symbol
+5. Remove the right symbol
 6. Insert the new symbol
 7. Select the left symbol's predecessor, check if it forms a valid pair with the new token
 8. Select the right symbol's successor, check if it forms a valid pair with the new token

 These operations seem like a natural fit for a linked list: one can easily access predecessors and successors and replace a sequence of arbitrary nodes by a new element.
-If the `SymbolPair` element contains pointer to its left and right node, one can even skip scanning the linked list to find the nodes, providing $O(1)$ complexity for all th operations above.
+If the `SymbolPair` element contains pointer to its left and right node, one can even skip scanning the linked list to find the nodes, providing $O(1)$ complexity for all of the operations above.

 Linked lists are however deceptively simple, and are notoriously difficult to implement while both satisfying Rust's borrow checker and offering a high level of performance.
 An excellent article [[12]](#too-many-inked-lists) highlights the challenges of implementing linked lists in Rust.
 Instead, Rust's `Vec` growable array data structure has been thoroughly optimized and is recommended over linked lists for better use of CPU cache in the official Rust documentation [[13]](#rust-linked-list).